gchure/phd/docs/src/chapter_01/section_06_conclusion.md

 This thesis as a whole presents an attempt to understand how adaptive processes operate in biological systems at a mechanistic level beyond qualitative description.
-The thermodynamic model derived and explored in Chapter 2 presents a concrete theoretical framework though which we can understand how mutations and environmental perturbations influence the output of a simple genetic circuit with quantitative precision.
+The thermodynamic model derived and explored in Chapter 2 presents a concrete theoretical framework through which we can understand how mutations and environmental perturbations influence the output of a simple genetic circuit with quantitative precision.
 While the work here specifically explores the *mean* level of gene expression of a population,